wangwei-26/scRNAseq-nextflow/README.md

 	--analysis_type <GEX or VDJ or GEX_and_VDJ>
 	-c nextflow.config
 ```
-5. Or, instead of running step 3&4, submit this nextflow job to the cluster using qsub.
+5. Or, instead of running step 3&4, submit this nextflow job to the computing cluster.
 An example submission file is provided [here](assets/qsub.sh).

 ## Pipeline output